 About three seconds after you press the shutter button, the camera will go into Auto Shutter standby and start face detection.
 The camera will go into Auto Shutter standby and detect the faces of any people in the image.
-When the camera is able to detect the number of required
+When the camera is able to detect the number of required individuals, it will release the shutter automatically when it determines there is no

-- individuals, it will release the shutter automatically when it determines there is no image blur. - The camera will emit a shutter sound and the front lamp will flash twice when the shutter is released - · To cancel Auto Shutter standby, press [SET].
+- image blur.
+The camera will emit a shutter sound and the front lamp will flash twice when - the shutter is released - · To cancel Auto Shutter standby, press [SET].

-To shoot with the self-portrait feature in combination with a continuous shutter (CS) mode (page 37), turn off the Make-up Mode (page 44).
+You can shoot with the self-portrait feature in combination with a continuous shutter (CS) mode (page 39).
 Operation is the same as that when a continuous shutter (CS) mode is used in combination with Auto Shutter.
-See page 68 for more information.
+See page 72 for more information.

-- If the camera remains in Auto Shutter standby without releasing the shutter, you can record an image by pressing the shutter button all the way down again. - Shooting with the self-portrait feature may produce a blurred image when shooting in areas where lighting is dim, which results in a very slow shutter speed setting. - The Auto Power Off (page 141) trigger time is fixed at five minutes while the camera is in Auto Shutter standby.
-Sleep (page 140) is disabled while Auto Shutter being used.
+- If the camera remains in Auto Shutter standby without releasing the shutter, you can record an image by pressing the shutter button all the way down again. - Shooting with the self-portrait feature may produce a blurred image when shooting in areas where lighting is dim, which results in a very slow shutter speed setting. - The Auto Power Off (page 146) trigger time is fixed at five minutes while the camera is in Auto Shutter standby.
+Sleep (page 145) is disabled while Auto Shutter being used.